 Concessional (before tax) super contributions include employer super contributions made on your behalf, any salary sacrifice contributions you make, or any personal contributions that you claim a tax deduction on in your tax return.
 These contributions are taxed at 15% when they are received by your super fund (up to a cap of $27,500 per year), provided you earn less than $250,000 annually.

-If your concessional contributions exceed the concessional contributions cap of $27,500 per year, the excess is included in your tax return and taxed at your marginal tax rate (less an allowance for the 15% already withheld by your super fund).
+If your concessional contributions exceed the concessional contributions cap of $27,500 per year, you might be able to use unused cap amounts from previous years to reduce or eliminate the excess.
+If eligible, the tax office will automatically calculate this.
+If there is an excess it is included in your tax return and taxed at your marginal tax rate (less an allowance for the 15% already withheld by your super fund).
 An excess concessional contribution charge will also apply.

 How non-concessional contributions are taxed